-Flood insurance coverages on the property to be rehabilitated shall be verified if the property is in a flood zone.
+The applicant shall provide copies of property and windstorm insurance policies showing coverage on the property to be rehabilitated.
+In addition, the applicant shall provide a copy of the flood insurance policy showing coverage on the property to be rehabilitated, if the property is in a specified flood zone where such insurance is required under the CDBG Program.
 The applicant shall also provide copies of all insurance claims, insurance settlements, and FEMA payments in connection with damages to the property.
-The applicant shall also sign any affidavits related to insurance coverages, insurance claims, insurance settlements, and FEMA payments as may be required by HCD.
+The applicant shall also sign any affidavits related to insurance coverages, insurance claims, insurance settlements as may be required by HCD.
 These affidavits shall be obtained from the applicant in order to establish whether the applicant has at the time of application, or at the time of property damage, the coverages required under these policies, and in order to establish whether the applicant has received any payments for damages to the property that will be addressed under this program.